kyleoliveira/kyleoliveira.github.io/_recipes/2017-07-06-dark-chocolate-lava-cookies.md

 |       Dark Chocolate Lava Cookies       |
 +-----------------------------------------+

-2 1/2 Cups Unsalted Butter   \ 1.
+2 1/2 Sticks Unsalted Butter   \ 1.
 Cream these, then add...
 2     Cups   Sugar             /

 2     Eggs                   \ 2.
 Add to the creamed mix, and combine...
 1     Tbsp Vanilla           /